hotfix-houdini/block-party/README.md

 The `Kafka(..)` method is not a simple `AddBlock wrapper` though.
 Instead, this method lets you replicate an inner builder pipeline horizontally, routing to each partition via partition keys of your choosing.
 This allows for parallel processing while maintaining in-order processing on a per-key basis.
 Within a Kafka Builder, you have access to the partitionKey if that context is needed.

+There are two overloads which impacts the dispatching of messages:
+- an overload where a message is mapped to at most 1 partitons.
+- another overload where a message can be mapped to multiple partitions with message duplication.
+This is more similar to pub/sub scenario.

-The routing to each partition is accomplished by an `ActionBlock` with a `O(1)` dispatch method, as opposed to using Dataflow's `.LinkTo` which has `O(numLinks)` dispatching time.
+The routing to each partition is accomplished by an `ActionBlock` with a `O(NumPartitionsToDispathcTo)` dispatch method, as opposed to using Dataflow's `.LinkTo` which has `O(numTotalLinks)` dispatching time.
 This is so large fanouts don't have a performance degredation.

 The mermaid graph is just a string return from a method before a pipeline is built.
 Debug locally to get the mermaid graph string and visualize it via:
 - VSCode and the mermaid graph extension